-The following is our only lead product candidate in the clinical stage of development:
+The following is our only product candidate in the clinical stage of development:

-PEDMARKTM (a unique formulation of sodium thiosulfate (STS)) - sodium thiosulfate in a novel formulation, recently announced results of two Phase 3 clinical trials for the prevention of cisplatin induced hearing loss, or ototoxicity in children including the pivotal Phase 3 study SIOPEL 6, "A Multicentre Open Label Randomised Phase 3 Trial of the Efficacy of Sodium Thiosulfate in Reducing Ototoxicity in Patients Receiving Cisplatin Chemotherapy for Standard Risk Hepatoblastoma," and the proof of concept Phase 3 study "A Randomized Phase 3 Study of Sodium Thiosulfate for the Prevention of Cisplatin-Induced Ototoxicity in Children".
+PEDMARKTM (sodium thiosulfate (STS) anhydrous injection) -has announced results of two Phase 3 clinical trials for the prevention of cisplatin induced hearing loss, or ototoxicity in children including the pivotal Phase 3 study SIOPEL 6, "A Multicentre Open Label Randomised Phase 3 Trial of the Efficacy of Sodium Thiosulfate in Reducing Ototoxicity in Patients Receiving Cisplatin Chemotherapy for Standard Risk Hepatoblastoma," and the proof of concept Phase 3 study "A Randomized Phase 3 Study of Sodium Thiosulfate for the Prevention of Cisplatin-Induced Ototoxicity in Children".

-We continue to focus our resources on the development of PEDMARKTM.
+We continue to focus our resources on the development of PEDMARK $^{\mathrm{TM}}$.